hooymana/Brooks_Task/README.md

 click APPLY

-For player sprite:
+Only do this portion if above is not true.
+Otherwise move onto CREATE SORTING LAYERS FOR GAME For player sprite:
-Click on Sprite Editor. window should appear.
-On slice drop down select automatic, center and smart
+Click on player-sprites in artwork folder.
+In inspector click on Sprite Editor. window should appear.
+On slice drop down, located at the top, select automatic, center and smart.

 For block sprite:
-Click on Sprite Editor.
+Click on block-sprites.
+Sprite Editor.
 Trim.
 X = 0, Y = 28, W = 100, H = 100, Pivot = Center.
 Apply.
-Drag block-sprite_0 into sprite renderer - sprite box for each block sprite in hierarchy.
+Drag block-sprite_0 into the scene.

+PLACING BOXES AND ASTRONAUT INTO THE SCENE

+First make sure you are in the scene tab.
+Then drag block-sprites 0 image from the artwork folder into the scene and repeat.The first block will have coordinates of 0,0,0.
+Setting coordinates is done in the inspector.
+First you have to click on the block in the scene for the inspector to populate.
+Then you will see in the inspector a transform box with x,y,z values for position.
+This is where you put in the coordinates 0,0,0.
+For the second block you will give it the coordinates of 16,0,0.
+Change the scale for each block to x = 2 and y = 2, also in the transform box.
+You won't have to do anything more for the boxes.

+Drag okayer-sprites 0 image into the scene and give it the coordinates 0,0,0.
+Astronaut should not be in the middle of the box on the left of the scene.

 CREATE SORTING LAYERS FOR GAME